ejain/blog/source/_posts/2022/2022-07-21-sous-vide-desserts.md

 - ¼ tsp fresh ginger
 - ¼ tsp salt

 Spread the rice across several containers.
-Mix the remaing ingredients, and fill the containers.
+Mix the remaining ingredients, and fill the containers.
 Cook for 70 minutes at 92°C. Let cool down and refrigerate for a couple of hours.